Pipeline YAML Reference#

 property is optional and it allows you to specify a set of

-conditions under which the pipeline will be promoted automatically.
+conditions under which a pipeline will be promoted automatically.

 It requires conditions to be defined in a when